 Answering these questions, you'll realise that most of us know very little about the steps required to produce, process, transport, and prepare the food we eat.

-On the other hand, we are living in through unprecedented moments in human history, characterized by ecological, economic, and socio-cultural crises.
-Ecological and climate crises, environmental degradation, growing inequality, poverty, hunger, and obesity are interconnected, with the food and agriculture system being central to all of them.
-The convergence of crises is particularly visible in food systems, which is reeling under multiple pressures of decreasing soil fertility, depleting groundwater levels, loss of livelihoods, adverse impacts on health, and dependence on chemical inputs amongst others.
-The food and agriculture system refers to all the artefacts and activities related to the production, processing, packaging, and consumption of food, along with their socio-economic and ecological outcomes.
+On the other hand, we are living in unprecedented moments in human history, characterized by ecological, economic, and socio-cultural crises.
+Ecological and climate crises, environmental degradation, growing inequality, poverty, hunger, and obesity are interconnected, with the food and agricultural system being central to all of them.
+The convergence of crises is particularly visible in food systems, which are reeling under multiple pressures of decreasing soil fertility, depleting groundwater levels, loss of livelihoods, adverse impacts on health, and dependence on chemical inputs amongst others.
+The food and agriculture system refers to all the artefacts and activities related to the production, processing, packaging, and 6 / Cultivating Hope consumption of food, along with their socio-economic and ecological outcomes.
 Transitioning towards sustainable and equitable food systems requires systematic shifts in collective values, public policies, markets and knowledge systems.

-Recognising the fundamental ways in which food impacts the planet and our wellbeing, UN held a food systems summit in 2021, and the opening address said the following -

-"Rich or poor, young or old - every person in the world needs to eat.
+Recognising the fundamental ways in which food impacts the planet and our wellbeing, UN held a food systems summit in 2021, and the opening address stated the following - "Rich or poor, young or old - every person in the world needs to eat.
 Safe and nutritious food provides not only life and health, but hope.
 Every day, billions of people harvest, process and transport food to market and to our homes.
 Consumers make choices of what to eat, based on what is available and accessible.
-This daily activity touches us all, and underpins our cultures, our economies and our relationship with the natural world."

-- UN Food Systems 2021

-Given this deteriorating ecological situation, many efforts to reclaim a positive relationship with the immediate environment have begun by reverting to the traditional practices of farming.
-Attesting to the embodied values of farming, Norman Wirzba, in the book, 'The essential agrarian reader' argues that,

-"Attention and responsible action can occur most readily as we directly/practically see and feel our connections with each other and the land...
+This daily activity touches us all, and underpins our cultures, our economies and our relationship with the natural world." - UN Food Systems 2021 Given this deteriorating ecological situation, many efforts to reclaim a positive relationship with the immediate environment have begun by reverting to the traditional practices of farming.
+Attesting to the embodied values of farming, Norman Wirzba, in the book , 'The essential agrarian reader' argues that, "Attention and responsible action can occur most readily as we directly/practically see and feel our connections with each other and the land...
 If we can see how our living practices directly affect air and water quality, soil retention and health, species contentment and diversity, communal cohesion, and other markers of environmental health, and then learn to appreciate how nature's services enrich our personal and social lives, we will be much more inclined to change our practices in ways that benefit rather than bring harm to others.
 The assumption is that we are less likely to misuse or abuse the memberships we see benefiting us directly."
-(2003, p.8)

-As an activity, farming naturally provides a space to raise questions, and develop an integrated understanding about weather, food, nutrition, the economics of food production, water, and local geography.
-The connection between environmental actions and the act of farming is succinctly captured by farmer and author, Wendell Berry's statement "Eating is an agricultural act" (Berry 1992).
+(2003, p.8) As an activity, farming naturally provides a space to raise questions, and develop an integrated understanding about weather, food, nutrition, the economics of food production, water, and local geography.
+The connection between environmental actions and the act of farming is succinctly captured by farmer and author, Wendell Berry's statement, "Eating is an agricultural act" (Berry 1992).
 Linking the act of consuming food to the conditions under which food is grown and brought to our plates requires a systemic way of thinking about human-nature relationship.
 Nurturing pro-environmental values amongst urban communities, which face a physical and psychological disconnect from various aspects of nature is a challenging task.
 Yet, as author Michael Pollan notes, "Eating and drinking especially implicate us in the natural world in ways that the industrial economy, with its long and illegible supply chain, would have us forget" (Pollan 2013, 408).

-Consequently, the potential of local urban food systems in promoting socio-cultural and ecological sustainability is a growing field of research.
-A food garden, by virtue of its elements and their relationships, embeds many action possibilities, to understand principles (such as interdependence) and ideas (such as recycling) related to the environment.
-When done as a community, farming and harvesting food from the garden allows for many related discussions and motivations to come to fore, as would the regular tending and care of the living space.
-Community based urban farming requires constant dialogue between participants to partake the knowledge and skills involved in various tasks.
-The dialogue and sharing of tasks in turn strengthens feelings of community belonging, as people exchange ideas and thoughts on a variety of related topics.
-Furthermore, the physical activity of farming has a positive impact on the health of people involved, as they become aware of better diet in terms of fresh and local food.
-Several studies show that exposure to the natural environment helps in reducing stress1.
-The experience of growing food also allows participants to understand various cycles in nature and be more attentive to their needs, while respecting the interdependence in nature.
-Urban farms can also serve as hot-spots of biodiversity, and contribute to better air quality as well as micro-climate2.
-The benefits of urban farming, from the nutrition and food security perspectives, have also been well studied.
-A flagship initiative by the Food and Agriculture Organisation (FAO), called the 'Urban Food Agenda' aims to enhance sustainable development, food security and nutrition in urban and peri-urban areas, and nearby rural spaces.

-Exploring the possibilities of foodscapes in cities

-1 See for instance, Yao, W., Zhang, X., & Gong, Q. (2021).
-The effect of exposure to the natural environment on stress reduction: A meta-analysis.
-Urban Forestry & Urban Greening, 57, 126932.

-2 See Tresch, S., Moretti, M., Le Bayon, R. C., Mäder, P., Zanetta, A., Frey, D., & Fliessbach, A. (2018).
-A gardener's influence on urban soil quality.
-Frontiers in Environmental Science, 6, 25.
+Consequently, the potential of local urban food systems in promoting sociocultural and ecological sustainability is a growing field of research.
+A food garden,